1. A Brief History of HTML

 - Importantly, there were numerous markup languages at that time.

-- But the concept behind HTML was to make it universally adaptable and acceptable.
+- However, the concept behind HTML was to make it universally adaptable and acceptable.

 - Also, making it accessible for every browser and every user.